 Nowdays full suspension bikes dominate mountain biking, dirt jumping aside.

 So, do hardtails still have a place in Enduro, Trail and XC riding?
+Can they be useful for improving your skills?
 Definitely, and this is why….

 First, why not have a look at Tommy C Hype taking the Pipedream Moxie down Dyfi BikePark’s triple black line.